(Continued from Part 1)

 But if she is “real”, what is Nessie?

-I can’t say for sure but we might consider 4 alternative hypotheses to the eel (Warning: 3 of these are going to sound a little far out!):
+I can’t say for sure but we might consider 4 alternative hypotheses to the eel (Warning: At least 3 of these are going to sound pretty far out!):

 1. Nessie is a cryptid or species of dinosaur that somehow survived extinction.